 I went to San Antonio in January and whilst I was wearing a light jacket, the sun was shining and it was very pleasant.
 Therefore always remember to bring suncream here, especially if you are visiting in the warmer months.

 How to get to San Antonio

 Unless you are doing a road trip most people reach San Antonio by plane.
 Many regional carriers (Delta, United, Southwest and American Airlines) operate into San Antonio International Airport (SAT).

 If you are coming from neighbouring Austin you can get the bus or train which takes about 4 hours.
-Austin is also a great place and is definitely somewhere you should include on your Texas itinerary!
+Austin is also a great place to go in Texas for a long weekend and is definitely somewhere you should include on your Texas itinerary!

 Out of all the 50 US States Texas is definitely up there as one of my favourites!
 I have been to Texas a few times and just love the laid back atmosphere and all the history here, plus people are so friendly here!
 If you’ve never been in the Deep South before you might find this hard to believe as the media will often portray a totally different idea of what Texas is like.